 When you are looking for advice on how to reduce your monthly spending, one of the first suggestions you will hear is canceling your cable TV subscription.
-If you think living without cable is impossible, think again!
+Living without cable might seem impossible but it’s easier than you think.

-Sling TV allows you to watch your favorite channels for a fraction of your current cable TV bill, starting at $20 a month.
-At that price, it just might be worth cutting the cord.
+Sling TV allows you to watch your favorite channels for a fraction of your current cable TV bill, starting at $40 a month.
+At that price, it can be worth cutting the cord as many cable bills can easily exceed $100 per month.

 What is Sling TV?